luxonis/depthai-experiments/gen2-multiple-devices/README.md

 # Gen2 multiple devices per host

 This example shows how you can use multiple DepthAI's on a single host.
 The demo will find all devices connected to the host and display an RGB preview from each of them.
-Note that at the end of the code we have to close the connection to all devices since we don't use context manager.

 ## Demo